Hardcourt

-A hardcourt (or hard court) is a surface or floor on which a sport is played, most usually in reference to tennis courts.
+A hardcourt (or hard court) is a type of surface or floor on which a sport is played, most usually in reference to tennis courts.
 It is typically made of rigid materials such as asphalt or concrete, and covered with acrylic resins to seal the surface and mark the playing lines, while providing some cushioning.
 Historically, hardwood surfaces were also in use in indoor settings, similar to an indoor basketball court, but these surfaces are rare now.

 Tennis

-Tennis hard courts are made of synthetic/acrylic layers on top of a concrete or asphalt foundation and can vary in color.
+Tennis hardcourts are made of synthetic/acrylic layers on top of a concrete or asphalt foundation and can vary in color.
 These courts tend to play medium-fast to fast because there is little energy absorption by the court, as with grass courts but unlike clay courts.
 The ball tends to bounce high and players are able to apply many types of spin during play.
-Flat balls are favored on hard courts because of the extremely quick play style.
-Speed of rebound after tennis balls bounce on hard courts is determined by how much sand is in the synthetic/acrylic layer placed on top of the asphalt foundation.
+Speed of rebound after tennis balls bounce on hardcourts is determined by how much sand is in the synthetic/acrylic layer placed on top of the asphalt foundation.
 More sand will result in a slower bounce due to more friction.

-Of the Grand Slam tournaments, the US Open and Australian Open currently use hard courts, and it is the predominant surface type used on the professional tour.
+The US Open and the Australian Open currently use hardcourts, and it is the predominant surface type used on the professional tour.